 Internet sex offenses range from the online viewing and distribution of images of minors engaged in sexual activity to the use of the internet to meet or arrange to meet others for illegal sexual activity.
 With the help of huge amounts of money from the federal government, the investigations into these offenses by local law enforcement have become increasingly aggressive and sophisticated.
 Here in Washington the Seattle Police Department has an entire unit, the Internet Crimes Against Children (ICAC) Unit, that not only investigates internet crimes that occur in Seattle but is also part of a nationwide ICAC Task Force.
 This task force, funded with federal tax dollars, links together ICAC Units from cities, states, and countries all over the world and allows law enforcement agencies to work with each other and investigate cases across state lines and international borders.

-As a prosecutor I spent years assigned to work directly with the ICAC units of local and federal law enforcement agencies helping to advise and oversee their investigation of sex offenses committed over the internet.
-My duties included advising law enforcement on the state of the law and keeping them apprised of changes in the law, helping to draft, review, and approve search warrants, being present during “sting” operations in order to advise and help build strong cases, and charging, negotiating, and prosecuting cases once an investigation was complete.
-In addition, I attended weekly meetings of the local ICAC task forces and attended numerous national conferences and trainings on issues related to the investigation and prosecution of online sex offenses.
-As a result, I’ve got a keen understanding of how these cases are investigated, the strengths and weaknesses of different investigative techniques and factual scenarios, the legal issues that these cases present, and how best to approach plea negotiations and trial.
+As a prosecutor Zach spent years assigned to work directly with the ICAC units of local and federal law enforcement agencies helping to advise and oversee their investigation of sex offenses committed over the internet.
+His duties included advising law enforcement on the state of the law and keeping them apprised of changes in the law, helping to draft, review, and approve search warrants, being present during “sting” operations in order to advise and help build strong cases, and charging, negotiating, and prosecuting cases once an investigation was complete.
+In addition, Zach attended weekly meetings of the local ICAC task forces and attended numerous national conferences and trainings on issues related to the investigation and prosecution of online sex offenses.
+As a result, he has a keen understanding of how these cases are investigated, the strengths and weaknesses of different investigative techniques and factual scenarios, the legal issues that these cases present, and how best to approach plea negotiations and trial.